 - New patio to Riverside Walk side of pool laid.

-- A designated reception area and desk were built - cost provided by the Gannett Foundation
+- A designated reception area and desk were built with costs covered by the Gannett Foundation

-- Fixings and connections are in place to enable us to install solar panels in future (cost covered by G.E.T.)
+- Fixings and connections are in place to enable us to install solar panels in future with the cost covered by G.E.T.

 We are very grateful to the following grant funders:

 Gloucestershire Environmental Trust

 - Purchase of photovoltaic (solar) panels and installation to assist with our considerable heating costs.